 Toggler Snaptoggles do require you to drill a 1/2″ hole.
 However, it’s fool-proof for lining up your mount holes when placing a TV mount on a wall, for example.
 Snaptoggles let you insert the bolt through the mount directly into the affixed anchor.
 The hole in the mount only needs to fit the bolt—not the wider diameter of the toggle.

-Editor’s Note on Holding Force: These drywall anchors have both very high pull-out (tensile) values (hundreds of pounds!) and shear force weight—even on the small 3/16″ size models.
+Editor’s Note on Holding Force: These drywall anchors claim to have both very high pull-out (tensile) values (hundreds of pounds!) and shear force weight—even on the small 3/16″ size models.
 Both are important as heavy items can both pull down on the hanging mount and also pull away from the wall.
+For heavy items like TVs, we still recommend you attempt to attach at least one side of the mount to a stud.
+That converts a majority of the remaining attachment points into requiring shear force as opposed to a tensile force.
 This is particularly important with articulating TV mounts and over-the-range microwave ovens, for example.
 Do it wrong, and you’ll soon need to learn how to patch a hole in drywall.